github112017/SampleK8sMicroServiceTask/README_FARREN.md

    4. If the private-service's signing key is only known to it and the public-service then external parties cannot make authenticated calls directly to private-service even if private-service was exposed publicly.

+3. The `Message` POJO class was renamed to `ExternalMessage` and modified to contain two strings, the publicText and the privateText.
+The `InternalMessage` POJO returned by the private-service is the same as the original `Message`.

+4. Updated `RequestErrorController` to return a consistent response when encountering unauthorized requests.
+It was returning a 401 status with a JSON body containing a 501 status and an internal service error message.
+The HTTP status code in the response and in the JSON body (and error message) are now consistent.

-4. All common code has been abstracted to a library, especially security-related classes; this ensures common behavior across all, and new, services.
+5. All common code has been abstracted to a library, especially security-related classes; this ensures common behavior across all, and new, services.

-5. Multiple levels of testing is provided (there is some overlap):
+6. Multiple levels of testing is provided (there is some overlap):

    1. Unit tests for classes providing non-trivial business logic.
 These are intended to focus on algorithmic correctness,